-Commissioned by Britten Sinfonia; RTÉ Symphony Orchestra and co-commissioners to be arranged.
+Commissioned by Britten Sinfonia and RTÉ Symphony Orchestra

 World premiere tour: Lawrence Power, Britten Sinfonia/Thomas Adès